DigitalExpart/PAKtIQ/PAKT_CREATION_FIX.md

     ↓
 4. Reminder Setup
    → Saves reminder settings to context
-   → 🔥 CREATES PAKT IN SUPABASE
+   → 🔥 CREATES Resolve IN SUPABASE
    → Creates milestones in database
    → Creates reminder in database
     ↓
-Dashboard shows new pakt! ✅
+Dashboard shows new Resolve! ✅
 ```

 ---